-TfL has approximately £5.7billion of quantified financial risks in its business planning to 2020/21.
-TfL's operations and ongoing Investment Programmes are subject to a number of risks, particularly the exposure to economic risks associated with revenue reductions, grant reduction and financial markets disruption impacting on TfL's ability to borrow.
+TfL has significant financial risks in its Business Plan to 2020/21 and we note that a revised Business Plan will be published in December covering the period to 2021/22.
+TfL's external funding sources are reducing and are subject to change and uncertainty in future years.
+In addition, significant cumulative cost reductions are planned for over the course of the next five years to 2020/21.
+TfL's operations and ongoing Investment Programmes are subject to a number of risks, particularly the exposure to economic risks associated with revenue reductions, and financial markets disruption impacting on TfL's ability to borrow.
 We will: